Leon-Alexius/Mehrstufiger-Cache-Simulator/examples/MatrixMultiplication.md

 A[i][k] * B[k][j] = C[i][j]
 ```
 We can have different access-combinations from this 3 variabls `i`, `k`, `j`. (see `examples/matrix.c`)
-Running the test using different `n` using C gives:
+Running the combinations using different `n`in C gives:

 ```text
 n = 100